 Business Intelligence

 AI SQL copilots are transforming how businesses interact with databases by simplifying tasks like query generation, optimization, and data visualization.
-Here’s a quick summary of the top tools:
+Here’s a quick summary of the top text-to-SQL tools:

 Microsoft Azure SQL Copilot: Best for enterprise operations with advanced integration into Microsoft tools and high accuracy (85.3% on the Spider dataset).